cubixsolutions/cubixcms/readme.md

 ## Cubix Solutions CMS

+<span style="color: red">Note:  This software is in no way complete.
+Please do not download</span>

 Cubix Solutions CMS or CubixCMS is a complete content management solution designed for web developers and support technicians.

 CubixCMS has been built on top of Laravel 5 and is closely tide into the Stripe payment gateway.